 Emerging adulthood is “a period of development bridging adolescence and young adulthood, during which young people are no longer adolescents but have not yet attained full adult status,” according to Professor Jeff Arnett.
-(Arnett, 2004, p.
-312) This period usually spans from ages 18-25, but can last up to age 29.
+This period usually spans from ages 18-25, but can last up to age 29.

-Turns out ‘emerging adulthood’ is sociologist speak for ‘adulting.’
+Turns out ‘emerging adulthood’ is how sociologists define ‘adulting.’

 Since millennials and academics alike are coining new terms for this in-between stage, something must be at play here.
 People in their 20s have fit into the ‘adult’ category for every generation up until now.

 “We’re in the thick of what one sociologist calls “the changing timetable for adulthood,’” wrote New York Times journalist Robin Henig.

 Whoa, that’s a big statement.
 Let’s put on our sociologist caps and look at the data.

 It seems millennials are leaning on their parents much more than previous generations did.
 Nearly one in three millennials are living with mom and dad – it’s become the most common living situation among this age group, according to the US Census Bureau.
 Not only that, but millennials are also three times more likely to get financial help from their parents than in the past, according to USA Today.